-The Travel for Teens group that I was lucky enough to work with in 2009 were just fantastic – eager to help on the community service task (maintaining the UNESCO world heritage trail that runs between the 5 towns), keen to engage in the Italian culture and great fun to be around.
+The Travel for Teens group that I was lucky enough to work with in 2018 was just fantastic – eager to help on the community service task (maintaining the UNESCO world heritage trail that runs between the 5 towns), keen to engage in the Italian culture and great fun to be around.

 And here are the Top 10 reasons why the Cinque Terre is my favorite place in Italy: